HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 I do my best to provide access to reasonable accommodations that are not cost-prohibitive, and to provide education on how to get those in place wherever she is hired to provide a workshop, class, and training in psychotherapy, trauma-informed therapy, and therapy or counseling or even some areas of education, that are specifically adapted for people who experience disabilities.
 My teachings always had a foundational belief on forgiveness and specific ways to adapt, resolve and overcome unconscious anger, with forgiveness as the antidote to anger.

 I do not force anyone to do anything that he or she does not want to do.
 Anyone who tries to do otherwise, is abusive and does not respect your boundaries.
 I take people only as far as he or she wants to go, along with me.
 It’s their journey, not mine.
-Healing can happen, even if the person doesn’t want to complete the simple mathematical equation, as part of his or her participation in Project GIANNA™ and Forgiveness Therapy Academy™.
+Healing can happen, even if the person doesn’t want to complete the simple mathematical equation, as part of his or her participation in Project GIANNA™ or Forgiveness Therapy Academy™.
 I’m just a Sherpa.
-I’m there to climb the mountain and be a guide, for you, but I have to get to the top to survive, too.
-It can be hard to breathe at high altitudes, especially when you are climbing a mountain, so high.
-But I know, from experience, that it is not my job to rescue you or to do the work for you.
+I’m there to climb the mountain and be a guide for you, but I have to get to the top to survive, too.
+It can be hard to breathe at high altitudes, especially when you are attempting to climb a mountain so high.
+But, it’s not my job to rescue you or to do the work for you.
 I can only help you, along the way, and go as high as you want to go.

 Is Forgiveness the New “F” Word?